qzgeog/starter-academic/content/projects/projectsarc.md

 +++

-## An "On-going Projects" section created with the Pages widget.
+## An "Archived Projects" section created with the Pages widget.
-## This section displays on-going projects from `content/project`.
+## This section displays on-going projects from `content/projectarchived`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Archived Projects"
+title = "Completed Projects"
-subtitle = "Research projects that are active"
+subtitle = "Research projects that are archived"

 [content]
   ## Page type to display.
 E.g. post, talk, or publication.